Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 GreenFit Club: Nordic Walking - South

 Explore trails, meet new friends and feel the health and wellness benefits of exercising in nature.
 Instructors from the Outdoor Recreation School provide instruction and technique for using Nordic walking poles and will lead a weekly hike.
 Most of the hikes will be on unpaved dirt trails of Three Rivers parks within the South Metro.
 Experience the whole-body benefits that Nordic pole hiking provides while also experiencing the social benefits of the club.
 Nordic walking poles are provided for use during the program.
 Be sure to have sturdy shoes or lightweight hiking boots to hike on unpaved, possibly muddy trails with hilly terrain.
 Meets every Monday from April 27th to June 8th at 5:45pm-7pm.
+Class does not meet May 25th.

 Homeschool Drop-off Series: Explorers - Spring